verygood-ops/citadel-ansible/README.md

 License
 -------

-`ansible-citadel-module` is licensed under the Apache 2.0 license.
+`citadel-ansible` is licensed under the Apache 2.0 license.
 Please create an issue if this license doesn't work for you.

 ## Contribute
 - Check for open issues or open a fresh issue to start a discussion around a